mastermindg/farmstead/README.md

 #### Configuration Options

-**Rails Authentication**

-There is optional Rails Authentication with AUTH0.

-**Rails Environment**

-The default environment is development but can be set to production (if you're ready).

 **Database**

-The default database is MySQL but can be set to anything that Rails can handle.
+The default database is MySQL but can be set to either MySQL, Postgres, or SQLLite.
+Extensions will be available

 **Kafka**